 My take is that part of our education system (as well as workplace) is focused on creating managers.
 The whole industrial revolution was the major cause in this shift.
 My parents drilled this into my head also and I know a lot of my former classmates desired to become managers and still do.
 Managers are ‘the boss’ they say.
 That’s a flawed logic (fixed mindset) in the context of innovation because managers are like the nuts that keep the tires from spinning off the car while it’s moving, they keep the wheels moving.
 Steady as she goes.
 Whereas in the creative pursuit the tires will change a lot more than planned for.
 Hell, the nuts, bolts and structures will change too.

 This is what’s taught in most schools: strive to become a manager because you’ll be the one to tell others what to do.
-Get an MBA and be the boss.
+Get an MBA from a reputable business school of mba in canada and be the boss.

 I guess the economic reset put that notion into submission.